 New Jersey's Family Immigration Lawyers with a History of Success

-As a US citizen, you can sponsor your child under age 21, a parent, or your spouse (see Marriage-based green cards) for permanent residence under the "Immediate Relative" category.
-There is no quota on the number of people who can be admitted annually in this category, so it's usually the fastest way to obtain a green card.
+As a U.S. citizen, you can sponsor your child under age 21, a parent, or your spouse (see Marriage-based green cards) for permanent residence under the "Immediate Relative" category.
+There is no quota on the number of people who can be admitted annually in this category, so it's often the fastest way to obtain a green card.

 - First Preference (F1): Unmarried sons and daughters of U.S. citizens, and their minor children